rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

-- The second layer builds on the first and implements various automation mechanisms (e.g. automatically determining how to split shards, where to place copies of the data, automatically picking optimal masters, etc.)  This is the layer that compiles goals specified by the user into blueprints.
+- The second layer builds on the first and implements various automation mechanisms (e.g. automatically determining how to split shards, where to place copies of the data, automatically picking optimal primary replicas, etc.)  This is the layer that compiles goals specified by the user into blueprints.
 - The third layers builds on the previous two and provides the user with command line and web-based tools to control the cluster.